-Bad hiring practices #1: Never re-assessing a role
+Bad hiring practices #1: Failing to re-assessing a role

 Bad hiring practices #2: Badly written job ads with irrelevant requirements